sophiagut/Bosch-Internship-UBC-Students/readme.md

 The City-Link will be your favourite ressource!
 City-Link is a commuting system by Bosch.

-City-link is two FREE buses for employees in Stuttgart downtown.
+City-link is two FREE buses for employees living in Stuttgart downtown.
 The Bus is direct to Renningen and can pick people up at two bus stops> Rotebühlplatz and Swartzstraße.
 The buses have wifi and AC.
 This is a free service provided by Bosch... and honestly it is a life saver.
 It allows people who does not want to spend 300€ for a student travel pass to still be able to live in Stuttgart Downtown.

 NOTE: You will not be able ot find any information about the city link online.
 This is a service we usually learn about when we arrive.
 However we belive it should be known beforehand as it would have changed the location we live at. <a href="https://www.instagram.com/klingelreisen/p/BpFZSM1nGyR/"> City-Link-beautiful-picture-found-online </a>